AmanGit010/AmanGit010/README.md

 - 👀 I’m interested in ...
 Open-source contributions, Mobile App Development
 - 🌱 I’m currently learning ...
 DSA, Java.
 - 💞️ I’m looking to collaborate on ...
 Open-Source projects
-- 📫 How to reach me ... twitter - @amanstwt
+- 📫 How to reach me ... twitter - @amans_twt

 <!---
 AmanGit010/AmanGit010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.